 I don’t always make time to spend a day at the pool, but during Disney trips it’s nice to take a break.
 I’m usually super busy between the Epcot International Food & Wine Festival and Halloween festivities that I really look forward to some relaxation by the pool.

 Mickey’s Not So Scary Halloween Party is by far our favorite hard ticketed event at Walt Disney World, and this year the party starts on August 17!
 The party features some of the best entertainment at the resort, including the HalloWishes Fireworks, the Boo to You Parade and the Hocus Pocus Villains Spectacular.
 (This year is also the 25th anniversary of Hocus Pocus!)

 The event also includes character meet and greets and dance parties, exclusive merchandise, and of course trick or treating!
 The party is also really the only time when adult guests can dress up and visit the parks, and seeing all the other guests in their costumes is all part of the fun!
 We love Mickey’s Not So Scary Halloween Party so much that we do it multiple times in one trip if it takes place for more than one day that week.

 Epcot International Food & Wine Festival

 The Epcot International Food & Wine Festival is a foodie’s paradise!
-This year’s festival features a record 35 outdoor kitchens (in honor of 2017 being Epcot’s 35th anniversary) and this year is also the longest festival thus far at 75 days.
+This year’s festival features 35 outdoor kitchens around Epcot for 75 days.
 In addition to these kiosks, the festival includes cooking and beverage seminars, exclusive events with celebrity chefs, a live music series, event-specific merchandise, and more!
 World Showcase has always been one of our favorite places to spend time in Walt Disney World, We have a slew of posts and photos coming from this year’s festival, so be sure to check back here as the festival continues!